 We are actively looking for new case studies with measured impact results.
 Do you know of any that might make good additions to this site?
 Please let us know.

 All the Case Studies and examples are described in the past tense, including programs that are still operating.
 If the program is still operating, the Case Study summary is written in the present tense.

 Are you looking for a particular topic?
 Please view Topic Resources.

 Congestion charges were introduced in Stockholm in 2006 as a “trial”, followed by a referendum.
 The charges reduced traffic across the cordon by 20%, leading to huge congestion reductions all over the city.
 Perhaps more surprisingly, the initially hostile opinion turned, and the referendum led to permanent reintroduction of congestion charges.
 The traffic effects have proved persistent in the years since.
 Designated in 2013.
-This case study will be completed based on its Landmark webinar presentation (March 11).MORE »
+This case study is now being written, based on the Landmark webinar presented on March 11, 2014.MORE »

 The City of Burlington Ice Rink Arena energy competition employed a low cost community based social marketing approach to significantly reduce energy consumption, associated greenhouse gases (GHG) and energy costs.
 This approach generated a program return on investment (ROI) of more than 96%.
 It is applicable to any energy consuming asset (facilities and buildings, vehicle fleet) and is scalable.
 The approach successfully modified entrenched, long standing staff behaviour towards the desired behaviour of energy conservation, improved facility performance, extended equipment life cycle without sacrificing facility service levels and user satisfaction.
 Designated in 2013.
-This case study will be completed based on its Landmark webinar presentation (May 9, 2014).MORE »
+This case study is being written, based on the Landmark webinar presentation on May 9, 2014.MORE »

 Search the Case Studies